dssg/MLinPractice/README.md

   - **Tuesday, October 28: Practical Understanding of ML Models**
-    During this session, we'll be introducing some simple and practical analyses to perform after the modeling process and what it means to compare performance across model specifications.
+    During this session, we'll be introducing some simple and practical analyses to perform after the modeling process, and what it means to compare performance across model specifications.
 These methods can help provide a basic understanding of how your model is distinguishing between predicted classes and play an important role in detecting bugs such as leakage.

-   - **Tuesday, October 30: Intro to Fairness**
+   - **Thursday, October 30: Intro to Fairness**
     In this class, we’ll introduce topics in ML fairness, where we will focus our methods deep dives for the remainder of the semester: Just as important as assessing whether your model is making accurate predictions is determining whether it is doing so in a fair manner.
-    But, what do we mean by fairness?
-How can you measure it and what can you do to mitigate any disparities you might find?
+    But what do we mean by fairness?
+How can you measure it, and what can you do to mitigate any disparities you might find?
 Where in your pipeline can bias be introduced? (spoiler: everywhere).
 This class will provide a very brief introduction to the expansive field of